 Statutes, also called acts or ordinances, are laws passed by a legislative body, such as the United States Congress, Maryland General Assembly, or Baltimore County Council.
 Legislatures have the power to make laws because the state and federal constitutions give the power to them.

-Codes are where laws are published.
+Codes are laws made by the County Council, grouped together by broad topics, and published.
 They are arranged by subject.
-So similar laws on the same topic are grouped together.
 Examples are the Baltimore County Code, the United States Code, and the Maryland Code.

 Regulations are laws issued by executive branch agencies, such as the United States Social Security Administration or Baltimore County Office of Planning.
 The agencies are given the authority to make these laws because legislatures give it to them by passing laws that say they have the authority.
 Generally regulations provide the specifics on how a statute is to be enforced and implemented.
 Agencies can only make regulations on subjects the authorizing statutes say they can.
 You need to read regulations together with the authorizing laws they were made under.
 Regulations are published in subject arrangements called codes, such as Code of Federal Regulations (CFR) or Code of Maryland Regulations (COMAR).